eu-digital-identity-wallet/eudi-doc-testing-application/README.md

 To execute the tests, follow the steps below:

-**If you want to run only the manual tests start from the step 4.**
+**Note: If you want to run only the manual tests start from the step 4.**

 1. Launch Appium: Open a command line terminal, type "appium", and press Enter.
 This will start the Appium server.